jonnahfreire/python-evaluate-math-expression/README.md

 ##### github.com/jonnahfreire
 ### Description:
-A simple Python module to evaluates math expressions to help programming students on create their first Calculator program for example.
+A simple Python module to evaluates math expressions that can helps students on create their first Calculator program for example.

 Instead of using the ```eval() built-in function```, that may cause some troubles referring to security problems,